MauritsDijkman/MauritsDijkman/README.md

 # Hi there, I'm Maurits Dijkman! 👋
 Welcome to my GitHub!
-I'm a dedicated game developer currently studying Creative Media and Game Technologies at Saxion University.
+I am a dedicated game developer currently studying Creative Media and Game Technologies at Saxion University.
 Specializing in Gameplay Programming, I have a strong passion for creating immersive gaming experiences!

+Feel free to explore my repositories and reach out if you are interested in collaborating on game development projects!

 ## About Me
 - 🔭 Currently working on Apollo Arena and other innovative projects.